Earsuit/ImFileDialog/README.md

  * [magic_enum](https://github.com/Neargye/magic_enum)

 ## Usage
-To use ImFileDialog in your project, just add ImFileDialog.h and ImFileDialog.cpp to it.
+To use ImFileDialog in your project, just add `ImFileDialog.h`, `ImFileDialog.cpp` and `StbImpl.cpp` to it.

+Please note if you already use `stb_image` library in your project, please exculde the `StbImpl.cpp`, otherwise you will have multiple definition of methods from the `stb_image` library.

 Here's an example on how to use ImFileDialog: